jacobdshimer/jacobdshimer.github.io/_pages/about.md

 <br>Cyber Protection Brigade
   * Primarily assigned as a host analyst.
   * Developed and tested multiple scripts solve different problem sets.
-  * Performed network analysis for various missions and kit maintenance, including bringing non-functioning Splunk cluster back online
+  * Performed network analysis for various missions and OpenStack maintenance
+  * Performed as a Splunk administrator and user.

 ## Certifications
 * A+ 2010 to indefinite